 - Dandelions are familiar in spring and fall lawns.
 These perennial weeds grow long taproots.
 The best control is to dig them by hand, but be sure to get at least 2 inches of the taproot or the root will re-sprout, yielding two plants.
 A thick, healthy lawn is your best defense against this weed’s wind-borne seeds taking root.
 Spot-spray dandelions with a post-emergence herbicide that doesn’t kill grass.
 If you can’t treat plants, at least gather blooms before they set seed.

 - White or Dutch clover used to be a common ingredient in lawn seed blends.
 Now this perennial is regarded as a weed.
 It tends to grow where the soil is poor and low in nitrogen.
 Hand dig small patches and apply fertilizer to those areas.
 Many times, bringing up soil fertility can help eradicate white clover.
 Apply a broadleaf herbicide according to label instructions.
 You’ll typically need to make several seasonal applications in both spring and fall to eradicate this weed.

 Timing is everything when it comes to spring weed control.
 As mentioned previously, the blooming of forsythia will approximate the time to apply a pre-emergent herbicide.

 A pre-emergent herbicide is a weed killer applied prior to the emergence of the weed from the soil.

 Chemicals like dithiopyr (Dimension) and pendimethalin (Lesco's Pre-M, Scotts' Halts) prevent all seeds from germinating, including grass seed.
 You should be aware that grass seed cannot be applied for 6-12 weeks after application, depending on the specific product.

-The chemical siduron (Tupersan) prevents only weed seeds from starting, allowing grass seed to germinate.
-However, it is costlier and usually used sparingly.
+The chemical siduron (Tupersan) prevents only weed seeds from starting, allowing grass seeds to germinate.
+However, it is costlier and best used sparingly.